-A common question that I get from people is how to evaluate an ESL Speaking test.
+A common question that I get from people is how to evaluate an ESL or EFL speaking test.
 Although there are different ways to conduct ESL speaking tests, I do the 1-1 conversation with a random partner style.

 Simple vs Complicated

 There are also a million and one ways to evaluate speaking tests with an ESL speaking rubric.
-However, I always prefer the simple way for just about anything.
+However, I always prefer the simple way for just about anything, especially with language learners.

 If you look on the Internet, you’ll notice that lots of other people have talked about this before.
 But, a lot of the other ESL speaking rubrics you see are so complicated that I don’t think their students will actually understand them.